Sunday Morning Showdown: Swatch × Omega MoonSwatch Vs. G-Shock CasiOak

 Swatch × Omega and an AP-inspired G-Shock mod

 The MoonSwatch doesn’t make it a secret where it gets its inspiration from.
 It says it on the dial.
 The guys at G-Shock, however, clearly had an unacknowledged look at the Royal Oak from Audemars Piguet for their GA-2100 model.
-This is why it carries the nickname “CasiOak”, which was given to the watch by the fans.
+This is why it carries the nickname “CasiOak”, which was given to the watch by Steven Davila in the Scottish Watches Facebook group.
 The octagonal bezel and (integrated) bracelet are the giveaways here.
 Do I mind?
 No, I don’t.
 Some people even buy these mod kits off eBay and like to make it look even more like an AP.
 However, you could wonder if AP minds.
 And if this stuff is going on, wouldn’t it be better for the brand to reach out to Swatch to do a Royal Oak collab?
 I would buy that one over a CasiOak + mod kit.
 Anyway, to each his or her own.

 Transaction data underlines the short term positive effect of the MoonSwatch

 The biggest question people seem to have is whether the MoonSwatch will have a negative effect on Omega.
 A lot of people seem to “know” the answer already, but I am not convinced about its negative effect on the brand.
 On the contrary, even our own social media manager Sinara decided to buy the real deal after she had the MoonSwatch on her wrist for a few weeks.
 And the Omega Speedmaster wasn’t even on her wishlist before.
 But a sample of one is not really a good statistic.
 We asked Omega HQ, and they said sales of the Speedmaster Moonwatch had increased.
 We asked an Omega brand manager of a specific country, and he also confirmed this.
 However, not everyone believes the word of a brand.
 That’s fine, so we asked Chrono24 as well.